Should You Use Duality?

 - An open architecture allows you to extend both core and editor even without touching any of its source code.
 Duality plugins are not an afterthought, but ingrained in all of its APIs.
 It doesn’t stop at custom Components or editor windows: Want to add a custom asset importer?
 Switch to a new serializer?
 Replace the entire OpenGL backend with a Vulkan one?
 Do it!

 - Duality promotes ownership of both its own technology and the parts you add - the ownership of a craftsman who knows every inch of his house, because he was there when it was built and took part in it.
 The goal of Duality is not to do everything you might want to do one day, but to provide you with the tools to do it yourself when the day comes.

-- It’s all pure .Net, so use whichever C#, F# or other .Net language you want.
+- It’s all pure .NET, so use whichever C#, F# or other .NET language you want.
 Duality does not tie you to a specific runtime environment and relies on well-tested common infrastructure rather than re-inventing it.
-Game code are just .Net assemblies, and package management is just NuGet in a wrapper - the ecosystem you already know.
+Game code are just .NET assemblies, and package management is done using the standard tooling in .NET - the ecosystem you already know.

 - Zero Licensing Issues.
 It’s just plain old MIT.
 No cost involved, no splash screens or pro versions or subscription plans.